 vercel env add OPENAI_API_KEY production

-# paste secret when prompted
+# paste the secret when prompted

 vercel env add SITE_URL production